 - Renovations: A $50 Million renovation program was launched in 1993, including a completely new road surface, new sidewall tiling, new lighting, complete video surveillance and restoration of the Tunnel’s stone cover beneath the Detroit River.

-Did you know that the Detroit-Windsor Tunnel is the only existing sub aqueous international automobile border crossing?
+Did you know that the Detroit-Windsor Tunnel is the only existing underwater international passenger car border crossing?

 The tunnel has been recognized as one of the great engineering wonders of the world.

 As you travel almost a mile, 75 feet below the surface of the Detroit River, you're surrounded by 574 lights, 80,000 cubic yards of concrete, and 750 tons of reinforced steel.

 The Tunnel has 4 acres of roadway area and one of the most elaborate ventilation systems ever devised.

 Located between Detroit, Michigan and Windsor, Ontario, The Detroit Windsor Tunnel connects the U.S. Interstates to Ontario's Highway 401.
 It is a large complex consisting of toll and inspection plazas on each side of the Windsor-Detroit border where you pay for your crossing and undergo inspections by Immigration and Customs.